stefansbv/delicios/README.md

 Version: 0.10

-A cooking recipes web application built with Dancer2.
+A cooking recipes web application built with Dancer2 and Bootstrap3.

 Requirements